TargetCall: Eliminating the Wasted Computation in Basecalling via Pre-Basecalling Filtering: Results

 \subsection{End-to-End Execution Time}

-Figure~\ref{fig:endperf} provides the total time spent on genome analysis pipeline of basecalling, read mapping and variant calling with and without the use of pre-basecalling filtering.
-We used minimap2~\cite{li_minimap2_2018} and DeepVariant~\cite{poplin2018universal} for read mapping and variant calling respectively.
-We make three key observations. {First,} \proposal{} improves the performance of entire genome sequence analysis pipeline by \worstendperf{}-\bestendperf{}.
-Second, the choice of the variant caller affects the end-to-end performance improvement of \proposal{}.
-Since we used a highly-accurate neural network based variant caller, the execution time of variant calling dominated read mapping (not shown).
-This reduces the end-to-end performance benefits of \proposal{}, as the variant calling is performed only on the alignments of \target{} reads (i.e., on reduced dataset) determined during relatively light-weight read mapping step.
-Third, similar to basecalling execution time, multiple factors affect the performance of \proposal{} with different \BaseConv{} configurations, which results in non-linear relationship between the performance and model complexity of \BaseConv{}.
-We conclude that \proposal{} significantly improves the end-to-end execution time of genome sequence analysis pipeline by providing up to \bestendperf{} speedup.
+Figure~\ref{fig:endperf} provides the total time spent on the genome analysis pipeline of basecalling, read mapping, and variant calling with and without the use of pre-basecalling filtering.
+We used minimap2~\cite{li_minimap2_2018} and DeepVariant~\cite{poplin2018universal} for read mapping and variant calling, respectively.
+We make three key observations.
+First, \proposal{} improves the runtime performance of the entire genome sequence analysis pipeline by \worstendperf{}-\bestendperf{}.
+Second, the choice of the variant callers affects the end-to-end runtime performance improvement of \proposal{}.
+Since we used a highly accurate neural network-based variant caller, the execution time of variant calling dominated read mapping (not shown).
+This reduces the end-to-end runtime performance benefits of \proposal{}, as the variant calling is performed only on the alignments of \target{} reads (i.e., on the reduced dataset) determined during a relatively lightweight read mapping step.
+Third, similar to basecalling execution time, multiple factors affect the runtime performance of \proposal{} with different \BaseConv{} configurations, which results in a non-linear relationship between the runtime performance and model complexity of \BaseConv{}.
+We conclude that \proposal{} significantly improves the end-to-end execution time of the genome sequence analysis pipeline by providing up to \bestendperf{} speedup.